afdataschool/r-novice-gapminder/_episodes/15-tidyr.md

 let's start with the wide format version of the gapminder dataset.

-> Download the wide version of the gapminder data from [here](https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_wide.csv) and save it in your data folder.
+> Download the wide version of the gapminder data from [here](https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_wide.csv) and save it in your `data` directory.

 We'll load the data file and look at it.
 Note: we don't want our continent and country columns to be factors, so if you're using `read.csv`, remember the stringsAsFactors argument to disable that. `read_csv()` doesn't convert strings to factors by default.
 It also gives output to describe how it's treating each column as they are read in.